 Dr. Strange seems to not fall under any family Universal owns.
 While he may have been an Avenger and had crossover appearances in other comics, his comic publication history dictates he was essentially a stand-alone character.
 This is why he was featured in a Meet & Greet at Disney’s Hollywood Studios during marketing for the 2016 film.

-With the recent success of Black Panther, many have wondered as to whether or not we will see the character head to Orlando.
+With the success of Black Panther, many have wondered as to whether or not we will see the character head to Orlando.
 Unfortunately, T’Challa has deep connections to the Avengers and the Fantastic Four so he cannot be used at Walt Disney World.
 This is why Disneyland featured a Black Panther Meet & Greet while Walt Disney World did not.
 Whether or not Wakanda as a location could be added is a little more tricky as the contract doesn’t clarify whether locations can be used, but in our opinion – you don’t build Wakanda without its king.

 As far as Disney using buses and/or monorails to advertise upcoming films, it seems to fall into a category of movie advertising, not an attraction.
 In that aspect, Disney can advertise upcoming films per the contract regardless of what family Universal owns.

 Regardless of Disney’s ability to use characters, they still may not refer to any attraction as a “Marvel” attraction.
 For example, when the announcement was made for the Guardians ride – it was referred to as “the popular superhero franchise” with no connections to the MCU.